juicedata/juicefs-csi-driver/docs/en/guide/pv.md

             claimName: juicefs-pvc-static
 ```

+You can also use tools provided by a community developer to automatically add `mountPropagation: HostToContainer` to application container.
+For details, please refer to [Project Documentation](https://github.com/breuerfelix/juicefs-volume-hook).

 ### PV storage capacity {#storage-capacity}

 For now, JuiceFS CSI Driver doesn't support setting storage capacity. the storage specified under PersistentVolume and PersistentVolumeClaim is simply ignored, just use a reasonable size as placeholder (e.g. `100Gi`).